This page is your “Go To” for all matters Covid!

 We are currently offering a mix of face to face and telephone consultations.

-When you ring for a consultation or medical query, our receptionist will take your details and a doctor or nurse will ring you back.
+Therefore when you ring for a consultation or medical query, our receptionist will take your details and a doctor or nurse will ring you back.

 We will continue to triage all appointment requests for your safety, and the safety of other patients and staff